Welcome to my series, Mom to Mompreneur Blog Growth Update! Wow! that was a mouthful.

 I’ve been using MailChimp for the longest time.
 I use it for my other blogs and really haven’t had much of an issue with it, but I had to rely on my husband to help me.

 When I started TwinsMommy, I figured I would try ConvertKit.
 I keep reading about how great it is and practically every blogger’s list I opt-in uses ConvertKit.

 So, I signed up and I’m testing it out.
-So far it’s pretty impressive and easy to use.

 How did I grow my email list from 0-54 subscribers in 30 days?